korngsamnang/react-contact-app/README.md

 ## Technology Used:

-- **React:** The app is built using React, a popular JavaScript library for building user interfaces.
+- **[React]:** The app is built using React, a popular JavaScript library for building user interfaces.

-- **json-server:** The app employs json-server to handle the CRUD operations and simulate a backend server.
+- **[json-server]:** The app employs json-server to handle the CRUD operations and simulate a backend server.

-- **React Query:** The application leverages React Query for efficient and performant data fetching.
+- **[React Query]:** The application leverages React Query for efficient and performant data fetching.

-- **Styled Components:** Styling is achieved using Styled Components, enabling a modular and maintainable CSS-in-JS approach.
+- **[Styled Components]:** Styling is achieved using Styled Components, enabling a modular and maintainable CSS-in-JS approach.

-- **React Icons:** The app integrates React Icons for a collection of customizable SVG icons, enhancing visual elements.
+- **[React Icons]:** The app integrates React Icons for a collection of customizable SVG icons, enhancing visual elements.

 ## Installation: